dschenck/easychart/docs/contents/dimensions.rst

 ====================
 With responsive rendering, the chart :code:`width` shrinks and grows to fill the available space that it is provided with by its parent container.

-To enable responsive rendering, simply amend the the easychart config as follows:
+To enable responsive rendering, simply amend the easychart config as follows:
 ::

     easychart.config.rendering.responsive = True # False to revert